IBM/SalesEnablement-PowerVS-L3/docs/index.md

 Click the play button ![](_attachments/ClickThruPlayButton.png) in the middle of the screen to start the demo.
 Then, simply follow the steps in the demonstration guide.
 If unsure where to click, click anywhere on the screen and a highlight box will appear showing where to click next.

-**In this demonstration environment, full access to the IBM Cloud account is NOT provided.** User identifications (IDs) will be restricted to specific capabilities.
+Just a reminder, **in this demonstration environment, full access to the IBM Cloud account is NOT provided.** User identifications (IDs) will be restricted to specific capabilities.
 Permission to create or modify PowerVS service instances, virtual machines (instances), networks, images, etc. is not provided.

 !!! warning
     Attempting to perform an action without the appropriate permissions will result in an error message like the one below.
 This is not an issue with the IBM Cloud or PowerVS, rather a restriction of the demo environment and the permissions assigned to users.